 The SOS program is a Grade 3-12 Christian home education curriculum on the computer.
 It is entirely computer-based but can be done offline if you install the CDs or USB software (you can read SOS reviews by clicking this link).
 As of 2022, SOS has been discontinued.
 So they’re not making new curriculum.
 However, you could pick up an old USB copy of this course.

 Monarch is the same as SOS (because they’re both published by Alpha Omega Publishing), except it’s entirely online – meaning you need an internet connection to access the curriculum.

 If you’ve just started homeschooling and you want to explore educational methods that suit a home education well, but you still want to do a curriculum, check out different choices below:

-- Charlotte Mason method – investigate 10 different Charlotte Mason curriculum packages here
+- Charlotte Mason method – investigate ten different Charlotte Mason curriculum packages here

-- Classical method – investigate 6 different Classical curriculum packages here
+- Classical method – investigate six different Classical curriculum packages here

 If you don’t know anything about different educational methods, you can explore them more here.

 Abeka Academy reviews suggest this curriculum is a great way to go if you don’t mind replicating a school-at-home approach.
-For new homeschooling parents, I would definitely recommend this program as it is so familiar to many of us who are used to this approach.
-However, I feel that the reviews suggest Abeka lacks a little bit of individuality which I would like to see more of.
-Overall, however, this program is hard to go past and you can feel confident your children will be getting a good education if you choose this Christian curriculum.
+I would recommend this program for new homeschooling parents as it is so familiar to many of us who are used to this approach.
+However, the reviews suggest that Abeka lacks individuality, which I would like to see more.
+Overall, however, this program is hard to go past, and you can feel confident your children will be getting a good education if you choose this Christian curriculum.